Results by Title

 Natural Assets explores a range of strategies for expanding the quantity and enhancing the quality of natural assets in the hands of low-income individuals and communities.
-The book: • examines the social construction of rights to natural resources and the environment
+The book:

 In this groundbreaking book, Katrina Schwartz examines the intersection of environmental politics, globalization, and national identity in a small East European country: modern-day Latvia.
 Based on extensive ethnographic research and lively discourse analysis, it explores that country’s post-Soviet responses to European assistance and political pressure in nature management, biodiversity conservation, and rural development.
 These responses were shaped by hotly contested notions of national identity articulated as contrasting visions of the “ideal” rural landscape.